3 Tips for Making the Most of Your Ancestry DNA results

 TIP #1 Download your Raw Ancestry DNA and Upload to Other Websites

-Now that you’ve tested with Ancestry DNA, you can take advantage of your results by downloading your raw DNA and uploading it to three other DNA websites: FamilyTree DNA, MyHeritage, and GedMatch.
+Now that you’ve tested with Ancestry DNA, you can take advantage of your results by downloading your raw DNA and uploading it to four other DNA websites: FamilyTree DNA, MyHeritage, GedMatch, and Living DNA.
 Why would you want to go to the trouble of doing this?
 Besides discovering your ethnicity, you also want to connect with cousins that will help you fill in missing branches of your family tree.
 Experts in genetic genealogy recommend testing with multiple companies to increase your chances of finding family.

 Downloading your raw DNA from AncestryDNA is easy.
 On your DNA Results Summary page, click on “Settings” in the top right hand corner to take you to your personal test settings page.